 Asif Zamir was born in Guyana, South America in 1979, and moved to Toronto Ontario with his family in the early 80s.
 Asif lived in Malton, Ontario (a town in Mississauga) for most of his life, moving around within the small town every couple of years.

 Asif Zamir started working early in life – around age 6 to help support his family and earn money for school supplies and field trips (which he would frequently miss out on).
 Asif spent several years employed by established companies and several years self-employed before he was 15 years old.

 At age 15, Asif Zamir dropped out of high school and started his own company — partially because he was feeling burnt out and limited working in factories, delivering flyers and doing construction, but mostly because he was dirt poor for the majority of his life, and wanted to take a chance at doing something more.

 Business consulting came very naturally to Asif.
 Many of his first clients were former bosses.
 Asif has worked on several wildly successful projects, and some spectacularly failed ones.
 Most of Asif’s business experience is focused on new, small businesses in the startup stage.

-Sometimes Asif works with a company that he thinks is going to make it big, and he becomes an investor or consults for free.
-This has both blessed Asif’s life, and cursed it at times.
+Asif doesn’t charge a fee for his consulting anymore, instead he works for a percentage of equity in hopes of sharing in the profits if the project succeeds.
+If the project fails, he gets nothing.
 Asif Zamir has held stock and private equity in computer stores, camera stores, tech companies, software vendors and in several businesses that have gone public successfully, and several more that have gone out of business regrettably.